 Extensive and complex adverse event (AE) collection is often a typical component of cardiovascular research studies.
 EDC systems typically require a separate event for the various types of cardiovascular events, such as stroke, bleeding, myocardial infarction, etc. Each type of adverse event will also have extensive Clinical Event Committee (CEC) forms, and operationally, the event type must trigger a specific event form related to the adverse event.

 In the iMednet platform, adverse event forms can be collected with an identifiable event type, which triggers the specific event form, saving time while also reducing error rates, providing better data quality.
 The capabilities also enable the use of key words in the forms as automated process triggers.
 Patient type reports displayed on a patient record page help to tell the story for each trial participant.

 The native iMednet Adjudication module also enables the CEC to easily access and record critical safety data, while managing the process online with a quick glance reporting tool and dashboards allowing for complete visibility to individual AEs, adjudication results, and summary metrics.
 The capabilities also enable the Adjudication Manager to easily see AEs still requiring adjudication along with those that are complete.

-To learn more about the flexible iMednet platform, the team’s therapeutic category expertise or the new discount program, contact us.
+To learn more about the flexible iMednet platform and the team’s therapeutic category expertise, contact us.